Skip to main content

 Execute with GCS

-GCS storage requires URLs to serve as preconfigured paths to the Cloud Storage buckets that contain the input and output files.
-Accessing the buckets requires configuring GCS credentials for the setup.
-If both input and output locations are GCS, they must use the same credentials.
+Google Cloud Storage (GCS) storage requires URLs to serve as preconfigured paths to the Cloud Storage buckets that contain the input and output files.
+Access to the buckets requires GCS credentials to be configured for the setup.
+If input and output locations are GCS, they must use the same credentials.

 The environment variable GOOGLE_APPLICATION_CREDENTIALS must link to the file that contains the application credentials.
 For more information, see the Google documentation.